 Permanent Hair Loss – Over Harvesting

-The higher the hair loss stage the smaller the donor safe zone will be.
+The higher the hair loss stage then generaly the smaller the donor safe zone will become.
 Too much hair removed can result in visible scarring and patchy hair growth around the

 With FUT if the strip is too aggressive the linear scar will stretch.
 A good FUT closure will leave a fine line with hair growth through the line to help camouflage it further.
 If this line stretches it can be hard to hide.
 Leaving a visible scar often with a pale complexion.
 With little to no hair growth in the area.
 With FUE over-harvesting can result in patchy hair growth.
 Scatter-gun style scarring around the head.
 Either of these aggressive approaches can render the donor zone considered to be “open”.
 Meaning no more hair can be removed.